aakengg/ITT440-TELNET/README.md

 - Simple application of socket programming in Python
 - Demonstration!

-## Installation of Telnet in Ubuntu
+## Installation of Telnet in Ubuntu/Linux

 Simply follow this tutorial
 https://www.journaldev.com/28614/telnet-command-linux-unix